Table of contents

 Most plant-based foods contain both soluble and insoluble fiber.
 However, the proportions can vary.
 Below is an overview of where you can find which fiber:

-Table: Fiber-rich foods
+Table: High-fiber foods

-High-fibre foods: Gluten-free sources of fibre
+High-fiber foods: Gluten-free sources of fiber

 Dietary fiber is often associated with cereals.
 This is correct, as the outer layers of cereals contain both soluble and insoluble fiber.
 However, there is also a variety of gluten-free foods rich in fiber.
 Nothing stands in the way of a high-fiber diet despite coeliac disease, wheat intolerance or other reasons for not eating gluten.
 Here are some examples of gluten-free foods with a high fiber content: